cassiodeveloper/bsideskrakow-2024/_posts/news/2013-06-12-trivia-night.md

 If you haven't made up your mind, do know walk-ins for trivia will be welcome, space permitting.

 **Bring your friends!**
-Though Geek Trivia Night is brought to you by DrupalCamp Austin, everyone is welcome!
+Though Geek Trivia Night is brought to you by BSides Kraków, everyone is welcome!
 Bring your non-Drupal friends and show them how cool our community is!

 ## Prizes